Total Posts:1|Showing Posts:1-1

 Anyway, back to topic, how would you answer the question the title of this thread poses.

-Mark Twain had it dead right when he said:
+Mark Twain had the right idea when he said:

 "There is something fascinating about science; you get such a wholesale amount of speculation from such a trifling amount of fact".